 9/ Murchison Falls National Park

 Located about five hours’ drive north of Kampala, Murchison Falls is Uganda’s largest national park: a massive 4000 square kilometres.
 Not only does it boast about 500 bird and 75 mammal species, it’s also home to the most powerful waterfall in the world.
 Murchison Falls is where the River Nile, the world’s longest river, squeezes its entire force through a tiny 6-metre crack and plunges over a 43-metre drop at 300 cubic metres per second.
-Which is pretty noisy and impressive to behold, in case you were wondering.
+Which is pretty noisy and impressive to behold, and is what makes it another of the top tourist attractions in Uganda.

 There are two ways to see Murchison Falls – and I highly recommend you do both.
 Take a boat trip along the Nile to see the Bottom of the Falls, front on, and then either hike up, or take the boat back and drive up to the Top of the Falls to see the churning, tumbling water close up.
 Later you can do a game drive in the park to spot giraffes, antelopes, hyenas or elephants, before relaxing in one of the area’s many safari lodges.